tooky/tooky.co.uk/source/drafts/connascence-and-inverting-dependencies.html.markdown

 As Andre pointed out in his post, adding a new adapter also means changing this method.
 If an `Adapter` is changed to handle different schemes, then this method will also need to change.
+They must change together because they share the meaning of the URI scheme.

 The refactoring that Andre has implemented doesn't rid us of Connascence of Meaning but it reduces the *Degree* and increases the *Locality* of the